SeaowlGroup/SeaowlGroup/rapport.md

 For now only `executable9.py` uses multiprocessing to launch several simulations simultaneously.
 It has several parameters set as global variables : `NB_PROCESS`, `OPUS_START` and `SERIAL_TO_UPDATE`.
 The first one is the number of simulations that will be simultaneously launched.
 It depends on the capacities of the processor of the computer executing the program, and on the computing power needed by the simulations (especially the local planner).
 The script `watch_cpu.sh` can help to determine the best number of processes by testing with several values (launch the script before the simulation and end it afterwards). `OPUS_START` and `SERIAL_TO_UPDATE` need to be changed if the executable needs to start but from a specific opus and needs to append the output to a previous file.

 ## Issues and Improvements to be Made

+- The gestion of maps has been since now quite laborious, consisting in screenshots from google maps arranged on Paint so that the constrast between the sea and the land would be strong enough to be detected by the `map_server` node, and the channels have been drawn by hand.
+There is surely a more convenient way to do the image processing.

 ## Notes and Remarks